 Aberdeen real estate guide & listings for sale

-Most areas in Aberdeen are reasonably quiet, as there are generally low levels of noise from traffic - although there are still several noisier sections, especially close to Trans-Canada Highway.
-It is occasionally difficult to get to public green spaces since they are distributed sporadically.
-Despite that, there are a few parks close by for residents to explore.
+Aberdeen is reasonably quiet, as noise from streets and other parts of the city is rarely an issue - although there are still several noisier sections, especially close to Trans-Canada Highway.
+It is occasionally difficult to reach public green spaces since they aren't well-spread out.
+Still, there are a few parks close by for residents to check out.

 Aberdeen is very car friendly.
 It is very easy to come across a place to park.
 On the other hand, the public transit system in this area is not very practical.
 Nonetheless, there are a few bus lines crossing the neighbourhood.
 This part of the city is not very conducive to those who travel by foot as running common errands is very difficult by walking.

 In Aberdeen, about 70% of buildings are single detached homes, while the rest are mainly duplexes.
 This neighbourhood also has a variety of housing sizes; there is a higher proportion of four or more bedroom homes in this neighbourhood.
 Homeowners occupy about three quarters of the dwellings in the neighbourhood and the rest are rented.
 The homes in this part of Abbotsford are very modern, since around 55% of its dwellings were constructed following the year 2000, while the majority of the remaining buildings were constructed in the 1960s.